magento/merchdocs/src/customers/account-company-create.md

    - If you want to allow company employees to generate quotes from their account, set **Allow Quotes** to `Yes`.

-   - To change the default payment methods that are available to the company, clear the **Use config settings** checkbox.
-Then, do one of the following:
+   - To change the default payment methods that are available to the company, clear the **Use config settings** checkbox and do one of the following:

       - Choose **All Enabled Payment Methods**.